There are now 3 possible online modes for units:

 ; (7) describe the need for proper nutrition and the role of vitamins and minerals in metabolism;

 ; (8) explain issues surrounding drug use, alcohol use, sleep, mental health and brain function pertaining to health and wellbeing;

 ; and (9) describe cell cycle control and some environmental causes of genome damage and relationship to cancer..

 Indicative assessments in this unit are as follows: (1) final exam; (2) in-semester tests; and (3) practical workshop assessments.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Dr Amber Boyatzis

 - Unit rules

-Approved quota: 400—a place in the unit is determined on a first-come, first-served basis.
-Selection is based on time of enrolment with first places given to students enrolled in this major as a degree-specific and second to students enrolled as a second major.
-Any remaining places are given to those students according to when they enrol until all places are filled.
+Approved quota: 250—a place in the unit is determined on enrolment in a specific major and remaining places on a first-come, first-served basis.
+Initally places are given to students enrolled in IMSCP, VISSP and MEDSC majors.
+Any remaining places are given to other students according to when they enrol until all places are filled.

 - Contact hours